SnowSzn/rgss-db-cli/README.md

 The purpose of this tool is to provide version control features on the RPG Maker database files if you are working on your game with a team and using any version control software.

-Now, with JSON/YAML files you can actually see whats changed between versions on the database, something that was impossible with the RPG Maker binary format.
+Now, with JSON/YAML files you can see what's changed between versions on the database, something that was impossible with the RPG Maker binary format.

 The only tool that does this that I know of is [rvpacker](https://github.com/ymaxkrapzv/rvpacker), but I haven't been able to get it to work and it doesn't seem to be maintained by anyone anymore, so I made my own tool for this.

-Also, I have included some other cool features you may found useful!
+Also, I have included some other cool features you may find useful!

 List of all supported RPG Maker database files: